kwhite2/git/frontmatter.md

 - [Introduction to the Command Line](https://www.github.com/DHRI-Curriculum/command-line) (required)
 - [Visual Studio Code](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/visual-studio-code.md) (recommended) You can use any plain text editor but for our purposes, Visual Studio Code ("VS Code") will be used.
+- [Create a GitHub account](https://github.com/join) (required) You need to have a GitHub account for the purposes of this workshop.
+It is free to sign up via this link.
+If you are an educator or a student, you might also qualify for the GitHub Education Pack, which you can read more about here: https://education.github.com/pack

 ## Contexts